Where Can You Find Scrap Metal?

 Where Can You Find Steel & Iron Scrap?

 The most common metal throughout the world is steel.
-So it’s pretty easy to find it and come across it when you are looking for scrap metal.
-The only downfall is that it take a lot of steel to make it worth your while.
-Iron & steel are one of the least valuable scrap metals due to it’s commonality.
-So if you are planning to collect a lot of steel for scrap, make sure you have a lot of room and have a way to bring it all to your scrap yard to make it worth your while.
+So it’s pretty easy to find and come across it when looking for scrap metal.
+The only downfall is that it takes a lot of steel to make it worth your while.
+Iron & steel are some of the least valuable scrap metals due to their commonality.
+So, if you plan to collect a lot of steel for scrap, ensure you have a lot of room and a way to bring it all to your scrap yard to make it worthwhile.

-• Appliances: When you are getting rid of a fridge, dishwasher, or other appliances you will most likely be getting a steel price at your local scrap yard.
-These items are easy to come across while you are driving through your neighborhood.
-When collecting these large items be sure to have the proper technique for lifting and safety when moving heavier objects.
+- Appliances: When removing a fridge, dishwasher, or other appliances, you will most likely get a steel price at your local scrap yard.
+These items are easy to come across while driving through your neighborhood.
+When collecting these large items, have the proper lifting technique and safety when moving heavier objects.

-• Pipes & Beams: Because steel is so strong it is used in many places that require strength to hold things up.
+- Pipes & Beams: Because steel is so strong, it is used in many places that require strength to hold things up.
 So keep a look out for pipes and beams that hold items up.
-Hit it with a magnet and if it sticks you have steel.
-Also the pipes from fences are sometimes steel too, so be sure to check them.
+Hit it with a magnet; if it sticks, you have steel.
+Also, the pipes from fences are sometimes steel, so check them.

-• Electronics: Many times electronics cases or outside are built with steel.
-So items like computer towers and older TV’s can have steel cases along the outside.
+- Electronics: Many times, electronics cases or outside are built with steel.
+Such items like computer towers and older TVs can have steel cases along the outside.

-• Anything Magnetic: When scrapping always have your magnet handy, it it sticks to a metal, it’s steel or iron.
-So be sure to separate that from other non-magnetic materials so you can get the best price for them.
+- Anything Magnetic: When scraping, always have your magnet handy; it sticks to metal, steel, or iron.
+So be sure to separate that from other non-magnetic materials to get the best price for them.

 Suggested Reading: Difference Between Ferrous & Non-Ferrous Metals